microsoft/playwright/docs/src/api/class-apirequestcontext.md

 ## async method: APIRequestContext.dispose

-All responses returned by [`method: APIRequestContext.get`] and similar methods are stored in the memory, so that you can later call [`method: ApiResponse.body`].
-This method discards all stored responses, and makes [`method: ApiResponse.body`] throw "Response disposed" error.
+All responses returned by [`method: APIRequestContext.get`] and similar methods are stored in the memory, so that you can later call [`method: APIResponse.body`].
+This method discards all stored responses, and makes [`method: APIResponse.body`] throw "Response disposed" error.

 ## async method: APIRequestContext.fetch
-- returns: <[ApiResponse]>
+- returns: <[APIResponse]>

 Sends HTTP(S) request and returns its response.
 The method will populate request cookies from the context and update context cookies from the response.
 The method will automatically follow redirects.